-TOBIN Consulting Engineers were appointed to secure planning permission for the Trascan Solar Farm in Co.
+TOBIN Consulting Engineers was appointed to secure planning permission for the Trascan Solar Farm in Co.
 Offaly.
 The proposed development consists of up to 30-megawatt (MW) solar farm comprising photovoltaic panels on ground mounted frames and a 110 kiloVolt (kV) substation.

 - Offaly County Council to obtain permission for the proposed development of the solar farm; and